THE PEER GYNT FESTIVAL

 The festival will give its guests a good insight into the Norwegian spirit; through nature, culture and traditions.

-The festival takes place within the first 2 weeks of august every year.
+The festival takes place within the first 2 weeks of august every year, and Dalseter are offering a limited number of packages with accommodation, meals, tickets and transport to the outdoor theatre “Peer Gynt”.

 HENRIK IBSEN's "PEER GYNT" at GÅLÅ